pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 Example code
 ------------

-Taken the below frontend code as an example:
+We will use the below frontend code as an example:

 .. code:: python